tony-defa/swarm-cluster/apps/nextcloud/README.md

 No pre-configured data folder available.

 ### Create docker secrets
-No new docker secrets are required for running this stack.
+Create the following docker secret to configure the admin user password.

+- `nextcloud_admin_password`: The password for the admin user

 External secrets from service dependencies are required.

 ### Create network
 No network needs to be created.